 In spite of her musical success, her wealth and personal life began to deteriorate.
 In January 2009, Amy’s spokesperson confirmed that divorce proceedings had begun between Amy and her husband.
 Fielder-Civil filed divorce and cited adultery as the main reason.

 Amy Winehouse died tragically on July 23, 2011 due to accidental alcohol poisoning.
-According to her sister, bulimia can also be the reason of her death making her weaker and susceptible to any kind of poisoning.
+According to some close to her, bulimia was also partly responsible for her death, making her weaker and more susceptible to potential hazards.
 Amy was 27 at her time of death.